A.F.C. RAPID SOCCER RULES

 A player is not in an offside position if:

-- he is level with the second last opponent or
+- they are level with the second last opponent or

-- he is level with the last two opponents
+- they are level with the last two opponents

 No Offence